 This design mentality spilled over into many different arenas like web design, operating systems, car entertainment systems, television sets and even home climate control, just to name a few.
 Fast forward to today and UI and UX design have become very lucrative and in-demand fields!
 Products have also become better designed in general, which is great for the consumer.

-Specialization is great and can really help you future proof yourself as demand for specialized designers grows.
+Having a design specialization can really help you future-proof your career as demand for specialized designers grows.
 That being said, it’s important to have at least a basic understanding of other aspects of design.
-That’s why in our UI Design Course here at CareerFoundry, we make sure to teach UX design principles and other subsets of design, like animation and sound design, instead of focusing only on UI Design.
+That’s why the CareerFoundry UI Design Program teach UX design principles as well as other subsets of design, like animation and sound design, instead of focusing only on UI design.
 This way, you can speak the language of other team members.

 Understanding the differences between the various design fields is the first step to deciding which you should focus on.
-Hopefully you now have a much clearer understanding of UX Design and the subsets of design that fall under this umbrella.
+Hopefully you now have a much clearer understanding of UX design and the subsets of design that fall under this umbrella.